z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-2.md

 Whether or not threading is a good solution for you comes down to the problem that you're trying to solve.
 The problem we're solving - downloading a set of lists of varying lengths - just so happens to be a problem that is better solved with threading.

-Let's take a look at the first
+Here's a rough count of the number of records for letter A through F:

 | letter    | records
 |:-         |:-